Tenancy fees and terms for tenants – Short Lets.

 The first instalment of rent must be paid in cleared funds when you sign the tenancy agreement.
 Thereafter, rent is payable by standing order (unless agreed otherwise) to arrive on the due date as stated in the tenancy agreement.
 This means that the standing order must be set up so that the funds leave your account three days in advance of when the rent is due.
 The full rent must be paid by a single standing order, we are unable to accept multiple standing orders.

 We will take up references based on the details that you have supplied to us.
-These references may be passed to our client so that they can make a decision on granting a tenancy.
-You are responsible for any administration charges levied by your own bank in relation to obtaining a reference.
+These references will be passed to our client and placed under review for approval so that they can make a decision on granting a tenancy.

-Before the tenancy can proceed you need to provide us with a photo ID in the form of a passport or EU driving licence.
+Before the tenancy can proceed you need to provide us with a photo ID in the form of a passport or EU driving licence or current valid work permit or Visa if you are from a country that is outside of the European Economic area.
+The Visa/work permit must be valid for the duration of the tenancy that you are applying for.

 Check-in and check-out

 Ashmore Residential will be instructed by the landlord as to what arrangements are to be made for the inventory and check-in.
-Unless agreed otherwise, the landlord will be responsible for the cost of the inventory and check-in and the tenant will be liable for the cost of the check-out (and any missed appointments).
+The landlord will be responsible for the cost of the inventory and check-in and check-out.
 We advise you to make yourself available for the check-in and check-out.
-The charge for the end of tenancy check out service may vary in accordance to the type and size of the property.
+You will be required to sign the declaration at the time of check-in to certify your acceptance of the condition of the property and its contents/fixtures and fittings.

 Management of the property